microsoft/msphpsql/README.md

  - Fixed handling of Unicode strings and binary when emulate prepare is on in `PDOStatement::bindParam`.
 To bind a unicode string, `PDO::SQLSRV_ENCODING_UTF8` should be set using `$driverOption`, and to bind a string to column of Sql type binary, `PDO::SQLSRV_ENCODING_BINARY` should be set.
  - Fixed string truncation in bind output parameters when the size is not set and the length of initialized variable is less than the output.
  - Fixed bind string parameters as bidirectional parameters (`PDO::PARAM_INPUT_OUTPUT `) in PDO_SQLSRV driver.
 Note for output or bidirectional parameters, `PDOStatement::closeCursor` should be called to get the output value.

+**July 06, 2016**: PHP Driver 4.0 for SQL Server with PHP 7 support is now GA.
+You can get the binaries [HERE](https://github.com/Azure/msphpsql/releases) or download the exe from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=20098).

+ Please visit the [blog][blog] for more announcements.

 ## Build